Trump considering a visit to Korean DMZ

 Seoul, South Korea (CNN)President Donald Trump is considering a visit to the demilitarized zone between North and South Korea during his scheduled trip to Seoul, South Korea, after the G-20 summit, according to a South Korean government official.

-A South Korean Blue House official told CNN that there are no plans for Trump to meet with South Korean President Moon Jae-In or Chairman Kim Jong Un during his visit to Seoul, which will be Saturday and Sunday.
+A South Korean Blue House official told CNN that there are no plans for Trump to hold a trilateral meeting with South Korean President Moon Jae-in and North Korean leader Kim Jong Un during his visit to the Korean Peninsula, which will be Saturday and Sunday.

+Trump is scheduled to meet with Moon Sunday, South Korean presidential spokesman Ko Min-jung said Monday.

 A White House official, when asked about the DMZ visit, would not comment.